 Domestic Violence Attorney in Boise

 As your domestic violence attorney, I will attempt to resolve your case with the prosecuting attorney.
-These resolutions can include reduced charges, reduced penalties, and even dismissals.
+These resolutions can include reduced charges, reduced penalties, and may even result in a dismissal of your case.
 Of course, the decision whether to accept any settlement is ultimately up to you.

 I will also have access to every piece of evidence that the state is going to present at trial.
 Under certain circumstances, I will make motions to the court, asking them to rule that certain evidence is inadmissible.
 If the court rules in my favor, the state could not use the evidence at trial.